Adding the centrifugal upblast exhaust fan

-The SMOKE EVACUATOR option that can be added to the OLE HICKORY PITS smoker needs to have a centrifugal upblast exhaust fan installed (normally on the roof directly above the smoker).
+The SMOKE EVACUATOR option that can be added to the OLE HICKORY PITS smoker needs to have a centrifugal up-blast exhaust fan installed (normally on the roof directly above the smoker).
 This exhaust fan is what pulls the smoke out of the smoker to prevent the smoke from going into the kitchen.
 It is important to select the proper size exhaust fan depending on the model of the smoker.
-(SEE EXHUST FAN BELOW) The exhaust fan will be attached to a roof curb that is attached to the roof.
+(SEE EXHAUST FAN BELOW) The exhaust fan will be attached to a roof curb that is attached to the roof.

 If installing the smoker through the wall and the smoke evacuator will not have to be installed on a roof, a fan flange adapter can be purchased to install the exhaust fan directly onto the smoke evacuator assembly.

 Models EL-ES, EL-EC, EL, EL-IS, SSM, SSG, & SDL These smokers should use an exhaust fan rated at 700 CFM.
-Many of our customers buy these fans from Grainger with their part number 4HZ37.

 Models EL-ED, EL-EW, SSG, SSE, SSJ-AE, SSJ, SSO, & SRO These smokers should use an exhaust fan rated at 1100 CFM.
-Many of our customers buy these from Grainger with their part number 4HZ41.

 The exhaust fan used with the smoke evacuator should be rated at around 700 CFM for models EL-ES, EL-EC, EL EL-18, SSM, or SSG.
-Many customers use a fan from Grainger with their part number 4HZ37.

 The exhaust fan should be rated at around 1100 CFM for models EL-ED, EL-EW, SSJ-AE, SSJ, SRO, SSM, SSRD, or SSE.
-Many customers use a fan from Grainger with their part number 4HZ41.

 The electrical power for the exhaust fan should come from the actuator motor electric box on the damper assembly.
 Connect the black and white wires for the exhaust fan to the screw terminals of the actuator motor, adding the black wire to the black wire and the white wire to the white wire.